primatejs/primate/docs/guide/logging.md

 ## Error

-Marked by two red excalmation marks, `!!`.
+Marked by two red exclamation marks, `!!`.

 An error means a severe disruption to the application and must be addressed.
 Errors which occur during runtime indicate a severe mismatch between two parts